Soviet invasion of South Sakhalin

-The Soviet invasion of South Sakhalin, also known as the Battle of Sakhalin (Южно-Сахалинская операция; 樺太の戦い), was the Soviet invasion of the Japanese portion of Sakhalin Island known as Karafuto Prefecture.
+The Soviet invasion of South Sakhalin, also known as the Battle of Sakhalin (Южно-Сахалинская операция; 樺太の戦い), was the Soviet invasion of the Japanese portion of Sakhalin Island also known as Karafuto Prefecture.
 The invasion was part of the Soviet–Japanese War, a minor campaign in the Asian Theatre during Second World War.

 Background

 Following the Japanese invasion of Sakhalin in 1905, control of the island was split according to the Treaty of Portsmouth, with the Russian Empire controlling the northern half and the Empire of Japan controlling the portion south of the 50th parallel north.
 It was known in Japan as Karafuto Prefecture and the Northern District.

 During the Yalta Conference in 1945, Soviet Premier Joseph Stalin pledged to enter the fight against the Empire of Japan "two or three months after Germany has surrendered and the war in Europe is terminated."
 That would create another strategic front against Japan, which was deemed necessary to end the war.
 As a result of their participation, the Soviets would be awarded South Sakhalin and the Kuril Islands, among other concessions.
 The United States would aid the Red Army in Project Hula in preparation for the invasion.

 On 5 April, the Soviets formally repudiated the Soviet–Japanese Neutrality Pact.

 On 9 August, the Soviets launched a full-scale invasion of Manchuria, which started the Soviet–Japanese War.
 That war began three days after the United States atomic bombing of Hiroshima, and it included plans to invade South Sakhalin.
 The main purpose of the invasion was to clear Japanese resistance and to be prepared within 10 to 14 days to invade Hokkaido, the northernmost of Japan's home islands.